-— 2014 ICC E2 Commercial Electrical Inspector Certification Course!
+Pass the 2014 ICC E2 Commercial Electrical Inspector Exam!

-Complete our online 2015 P2 Commercial Electrical Inspector exam preparation course, then pass the ICC P2 exam online via ICC PRONTO.
+Complete our online 2014 E2 Commercial Electrical Inspector exam preparation course, then pass the ICC E2 exam online via ICC PRONTO.

 Get your ICC E2 Commercial Electrical Inspector Certification.
-We provide you with everything required to PASS THE ICC E2 EXAM.
+We provide you with the study materials required to PASS THE ICC E2 EXAM.
 Our 100% money-back guarantee backs this course.

 STUDY our “Navigating the 2014 NEC: A Code Primer – For the ICC E2 Commercial Electrical Inspector Exam”.
-This manual will familiarize you with the structure of the code contained within the ten chapters of the NEC.
+This eManual will familiarize you with the code’s structure within the nine chapters of the NEC.
 National Electrical Code Code.

 PRACTICE utilizing our “Online Study Center,” providing over 600 practice questions.
 Study-specific questions and answers and take timed simulated practice exams.